-Other events include the coming of Saint-Nicolas and the little parade of the Christmas tree in the streets of the old town,
+- the coming of Saint-Nicolas and the little parade of the Christmas tree in the streets of the old town,

-Noël Blanc in Thann
+Fir trees in Thann

-Read more about Christmas in Thann here.
+Read more about Christmas in Thann.

 Noël Bleu in Guebwiller

-In Guebwiller (Haut-Rhin), an original yet creative event called “Blue Christmas” distinguishes the town from the popular Alsatian destinations that are Colmar and Strasbourg.
-Mixing traditional Christmas illuminations with mapping video (projections on buildings and monuments), the Noël Bleu in Guebwiller aims to emphasise the rich architectural heritage of the town.
+In Guebwiller (Haut-Rhin), an original yet creative event called “Blue Christmas” distinguishes the town from the popular Alsatian destinations.
+The Noël Bleu mixes traditional Christmas illuminations with mapping video (projections on buildings and monuments).
+In doing so, the event aims to emphasise the rich architectural heritage of Guebwiller.

-Read more about Christmas in Guebwiller here.
+Read more about Christmas in Guebwiller.

 Wissembourg’s Night parade

-To the North of Alsace, on the border between France and Germany in northern Alsace, lies the little town of Wissembourg where two legendary characters of Christmas appear at nightfall:
+To the North of Alsace, on the border between France and Germany in northern Alsace, lies the little town of Wissembourg.
+This is where two legendary characters of Christmas appear at nightfall:

 Forêt Enchantée in Altkirch

-Read more about Christmas in Altkirch here.
+Read more about Christmas in Altkirch.